This is the timeline of my journey with cancer.

 January 2016: Drs appointment for shoulder pain.
 Blood work done and tumor markers are normal.
 She ordered a PET Scan to be done immediately to rule out progression in left shoulder.
 Results came back that I am still NED.
 Am currently in physical therapy for my shoulder which was damaged hiking .
 Now that’s good news

-My last PET CT and blood work were done before we moved to Oregon, and I continue to be NED.
-Hoping to be one of the extreme survivors of MBC….an outlier.
+My last PET CT and blood work were done before we moved to Central Point, Oregon.
+I continue to be NEaD.